A Parent’s Guide to Cord Blood Banking: 5 Simple Steps

 After you feel knowledgeable on the topic of cord blood banking, it is time to choose which bank you will store your baby’s cord blood with.
 Some important factors to consider are the services each bank offers, the bank’s success rate and reviews, and the cost of banking and the pricing plans offered.
 Compare what each bank has to offer so that you are sure you are making the best decision for your family.

 3. Sign Up & Receive Kit

 Once you have done all your research and have decided on a bank, the next step is to sign up.
 With Americord, it’s easy!
-You can enroll online or give us a call at 866-503-6005 and someone will assist you with any questions you have and walk you through the process of signing up.
+You can enroll online or give us a call at 866-503-6005.
+A Cord Blood Specialist will assist you with any questions you have.
+They can also walk you through the process of signing up.

 Now that you are enrolled, you will receive a collection kit in the mail.
 This kit includes instructions for the parents, instructions for your healthcare providers, and a data collection sheet along with cord blood, cord tissue, and placenta tissue collection materials.
-Everything you need is in the box – and if your due date is within 4 weeks, we’ll overnight it to you at no additional charge.
+Everything you need is in the box.
+If your baby’s due date is within 4 weeks, we’ll overnight it to you at no additional charge.

 4. Have Baby!

 Grab your hospital bag (with you collection kit packed!) and head to the hospital to have your baby!
-Once the cord blood is collected, call the medical courier to come pick up your kit and bring it to our lab.
+When you cord blood is collected, call the medical courier.
+They will come pick up your kit and bring it to our lab.
 Don’t panic – your baby’s stem cells are viable for up to 72 hours.